Loading...

 Teeth cleaning

 Teeth cleaning is often performed by a vet rather than a groomer and can be quite costly.
-Professional cleaning by a veterinarian can range from $100 to $700+.
+Professional cleaning by a veterinarian can range from $300 to $2,000, with most routine cleanings costing $300-$1,000.
 Regular brushing at home and providing dental chews can help maintain your dog's oral health between professional cleanings.

 What affects the cost of grooming?

-The biggest cost factor is your dog's size and hair type.
+Understanding what influences dog grooming cost helps you anticipate your expenses.
+The biggest factor affecting dog grooming prices is your dog's size and hair type.
 A small, short-haired dog will be a lot easier (and faster) to groom, whereas a large curly-haired breed will need a lot of time and special treatment.

 Breed and coat type